vsch/idea-multimarkdown/README.md

 **For any communications requiring a reply** please use the [GitHub Issues page] for this plugin.
 There is no ability to reply to comments left on the [JetBrains plugin comment and rate page].

-**[Wiki] added** with instructions on [how to include your GitHub wiki in the IntelliJ IDE](../../wiki/Adding-GitHub-Wiki-to-Your-IntelliJ-Project) so you can work on the wiki in the IDE and use the plugin for syntax highlighting,preview, link completions and validation.
+**[Wiki] added** with instructions on how to include your [GitHub wiki in IntelliJ IDE] so you can work on the wiki in the IDE and use the plugin for syntax highlighting,preview, link completions and validation.
 This makes adding images and manipulating the wiki a lot easier.

 #### Two tier model of the plugin